Updated April 21, 2020.

 Free needlepoint projects, lots of new stitches, monthly programs, small projects!

 What more could you want.
-My 2013 series, Learn a Stitch Needlepoint Owl, starts this month with this adorable owl.
+This 2013 series, Learn a Stitch Needlepoint Owl, began with this adorable owl.

 Inspired by a patchwork cell phone case, you can make these owls in any colors you like.

-Every month four new stitches will be highlighted (one for each area except the eyes.
+Every month four new stitches will be highlighted (one for each area except the eyes).
+The eyes use a variety of different stitches and embellishments.

 The monthly project will appear on the fifteenth of every month through 2013.
 Complete instructions for the piece start below.